-Trump, at the U.N., denounces Iran but says there is a path to peace
+Trump accuses Iran of 'blood lust' in U.N. speech but says there is path to peace

 Tehran has been widely blamed for the attacks in Saudi Arabia but it denies involvement.
 Over the past week, Trump has tightened economic sanctions on Iran and ordered more U.S. troops to Saudi Arabia and the United Arab Emirates in a show of support for those U.S. allies in the tense region.

+Trump has sought to pressure China to agree to reduce trade barriers through a policy of increasing tariffs on Chinese products.

+“Hopefully we can reach an agreement that will be beneficial to both countries.
+But as I have made clear I will not accept a bad deal for the American people,” Trump said.

-Reporting by Steve Holland and Jeff Mason; Additional reporting by John Irish and Parisa Hafez; Editing by Sam Holmes and Grant McCool
+Reporting by Steve Holland and Jeff Mason; Additional reporting by Arshad Mohammed, Michelle Nichols, John Irish, Parisa Hafez and David Brunnstrom; Editing by Grant McCool